reliztrent/loc-maps-dashboard/README.md

 ## Data Updates

-Daily, this repo saves data from loc.gov about the Library of Congress's online map collections.
+Daily, this repo saves data from [loc.gov](http://loc.gov) about online map collections.
 This is achieved through a series of workflow files in the directory **.github/workflows/**.
 Each workflow file runs a cron jobs every evening just after midnight (or just after midnight after the first day of every month).
-The cron jobs make API requests to the loc.gov API and save the resulting JSON files into subdirectories within this repo's **/docs/\_data/ directory**.
+The cron jobs make API requests to the [loc.gov](http://loc.gov) API and save the resulting JSON files into subdirectories within this repo's **/docs/\_data/ directory**.

 These workflows use the [Fetch API Data Action](https://github.com//JamesIves/fetch-api-data-action) and [GitHub Pages Deploy Action](https://github.com/JamesIves/github-pages-deploy-action) from James Ives.